GordStephen/gord.io/posts/20230619-cards, a small flashcard app for the terminal.md

 convert them into probability weights.
 Obviously, cards with both difficulty and age indices near 1.0 should be more likely to be chosen, while having both indices near 0.0 should correspond to a low probability.
-But how should age vs mastery be weighted?
+But how should age vs difficulty be weighted?
 And how much more likely should a high-index card be to be chosen than a low-index card?

 After a bit of fiddling to find a weighting function with both nice theoretical